CyberSecurity: 2022 Valuation Multiples

-SEG’s reports offer interesting insights into FinTech valuation multiples.
+SEG’s reports offer interesting insights into CyberSecurity valuation multiples.
 Their index comprises 99 publicly traded SaaS companies, broken down by sector.

-The median trailing-twelve-months (TTM) revenue multiple for CyberSecurity Companies reached the highest level in 2.5 years, at 9.3x in the third quarter of 2020.
+The median trailing-twelve-months (TTM) revenue multiples for CyberSecurity Companies reached its highest level at 17.7x in the third quarter of 2021.